The Neighbors: Income

 shape the culture of a place.

-manufacturing and laborer occupations, with 23.6% of the residents employed.
+executive, management, and professional occupations, with 26.2% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants